 Well, most don’t.
 In fact, NAR data shows that 89% of sellers in 2019 chose to list their homes with an agent.

 Does that make up for your real estate agent’s commission?

 Although there is no fixed commission rate for real estate agents set by any official agency, most home sales factor in a standard 6% agent’s commission.
-But that total 6% doesn’t all go to the seller’s agent.
+(You can access local commissions data for your city with our handy Agent Commissions Calculator).
+But that total 6% doesn’t all go to the listing agent.

 Besides, skipping the agent won’t save you as much money as you think.